-Do you get a knee jerk reaction when you see spiders?
+Have you experienced a scary moment when witnessing spiders?
 Spiders can be creepy and scary — especially for people who don’t like them.
 Moreover, it would be tricky to kill an insect that scares you.
-Most people try to find ways to naturally remove spiders from their houses or compounds, which can expose themselves to toxins.
-One of the natural ways to get rid of such pests is to use plants that keep spiders away.
+Join the millions of people that try to find ways to naturally remove spiders from their houses or property.
+One of the natural ways is to use plants that keep spiders away.

 Keeping Spiders Away from Your Home Naturally